-Internal/External Power: This feature considers a baseline (no steps energized) power level for internally powered units that have metering configured such that the power drawn by the cooling fan and control systems shows up in the metered power level.
+Internal/External Power: This feature considers a baseline (no steps energized) power level for internally powered units that have metering configured such that the power drawn by the control systems shows up in the metered power level.
 This is used to effectively zero the no load reading.